benjipeng/blog-ml/content/posts/LLM/largel-language-models/index.md

 - **Pre-fill and Chunking**
   - The prompt is known in advance, and we can pre-fill the \\((k, v)\\) cache with the prompt.

+Mistral 7B uses a byte-level BPE (Byte-Pair Encoding) tokenizer, which is similar to what models like LLaMA use.
+It is trained using the standard next-token prediction objective, where the model learns to predict the next token in a sequence.

 [^mistral7b]:
     {{<badge>}}@article{jiang2023mistral,
     title={Mistral 7B},